-Cathedral is located in the centre of an ancient street network.
+Cathedral is located in the center of an ancient street network.
 Thus it is well possible that already at Roman times here was located some shrine.

-First cathedral was built here by 355 AD – cathedral of St. Maria Maggiore.
+The first cathedral was built here by 355 AD – the cathedral of St. Maria Maggiore.
 In 836 Basilica of St. Tecla was built next to it.

-Both the cathedraal and basilica were damaged by fire in 1075.
+Both the cathedral and basilica were damaged by fire in 1075.
 Later the tower of the old cathedral collapsed.
 Authorities and citizens saw the need for a new cathedral.

-The new ruler of Milan, Gian Galeazzo Visconti and his cousin, Archbishop Antonio da Saluzzo used the possiblity to prove that the new authorities of Milan are far better than the previous tyrant Barnabò.
+The new ruler of Milan, Gian Galeazzo Visconti, and his cousin, Archbishop Antonio da Saluzzo used the possibility to prove that the new authorities of Milan are far better than the previous tyrant Barnabò.
 They started the construction of the new cathedral in 1386.

 1386 – 1402: Lombardian architecture against French architecture

-Initially works were led by Italian architect and engineer Simone da Orsenigo.
+Initially, works were led by the Italian architect and engineer Simone da Orsenigo.
 Several large buildings were removed from the construction site and ambitious construction started.
-This activity was much supported among the citizens of Milan and huge amount of donations was collected.
+This activity was much supported among the citizens of Milan and a huge amount of donations was collected.